Why we’re sharing our instrument for measuring social connectedness

 Pammie Shapiro, Senior Product Developer, OneTable

-Annie Prusky, Senior Development Manager, OneTable
+Annie Prusky, Former Senior Development Manager, OneTable

-Cora Torton, Field Speciality, OneTable
+Cora Torton, Former Field Speciality, OneTable

 Dr. Henry Braun, CASJE Advisory Board Liaison